dimit999/cypress/README.md

 ## GitHub Actions

 CI runs all tests and uploads Mochawesome reports as artifacts.
++ possibility to run tests in parallel.

+.yml file contains CYPRESS_RECORD_KEY private key.
+Register https://cloud.cypress.io/ here for taking this for your project.

 - **Pages** are imported using path aliases (e.g. `@pages/RegisterPage`) for clean and maintainable code.
   See `tsconfig.json` for alias setup.